MarucoMass/my-portfolio-react/README.md

-# This is a portfolio I made for a React Js speedup
+# This is a portfolio I made for a React JS speedup
 ## https://mariomass.netlify.app/